xfitu/adfsfederationPHPweb/README.md

 3) After configuring the website, browse to the URL to see home page of the sample.
 4) Active Directory Sample application configuration is driven by a adfsconf.php located in the <InstallationBaseDir>\Conf\Php (Eg: In above example case c:\www\Adfsweb\conf\adfsconf.php) .

-The following parameters should be configured
+The following parameters should be configured:
  a) Adfs Endpoint URL - Endpoint URL of ADFS service.
  b) Realm/spIdentifier - Realm configured in ADFS Relying party configuration.
  c) Encryption certificate and password - Path to the certificate file and password.